cluster-health

 Description

-The cluster-health command checks the health of a vSphere cluster, evaluating node status against user‑defined thresholds.
+The cluster-health command checks the health of a vSphere cluster, evaluating node status against user-defined thresholds.
+By default it treats nodes that are disconnected or in maintenance as faulty; you can customize what counts as a failure via --faulty.

 Options